illumine/articles/Linux-Admin-School/Create-and-Delete-Users-SSH-from-Windows.md

-# Linux Authentication and Access
+# Linux Authentication and Access - A different approach
-_Michael Mountrakis, June 2020_
+_Michael Mountrakis, July 2020_

 #### Abstract
 A small briefing that covers the basic points of creating a new user in a Linux host.
-We start with a simple username/password old and insecure authentication method and then we add RSA certificate to  make the user authentication modern and more robust.
+We start with a simple username/password configuration - an old and insecure authentication method used untile recently.
+We introduce RSA certificates to  make the user authentication modern and more robust.
+In the same section we configure the access to Linux host from our Windows workstation using the new user's RSA cerfificates.
-In the second section, we copy the private key to our windows machine and we configure windows PuTTY so that we connect to the
-Linux server using RSA certificates.

-In the second part of the article, we make a very short introduction to [Chef](https://www.chef.io/) Technology and how this can be used in order to automate user provisioning on a host.
-This example does exactly the same user provisioning operations shown in the first part but this time with Chef.
+In the second part of the article, we make a very short introduction to [Chef](https://www.chef.io/) Technology and how this can be used in order to automate user provisioning operations on a host or a set of hosts.

-In the last section we introduce we introduce  a simple Jenkins pipeline that demonstrates the use of  the `sftp` and `ssh` commands for the linux user we previously created.
+In the last section we introduce  a Jenkins CI/CD server.
+We present a build pipeline that demonstrates the use of  the `sftp` and `ssh` commands issued from the new Linux user we previously configured.

 Just 10 minutes reading.